Damu48/OIBSIP-Task1-Calculator/README.md

-# Calculator
+# OIBSIP-Task1-Tribute-Page

-It is a Simple and Responsive calculator using HTML, CSS and Javascript.
+Virtual Internship Task for OASIS INFOBYTE SIP Internship in Web Development ad Designing, Task 1 is about the Calculator is done.

 > Visit **[Website](https://damu48.github.io/Calculator/)**